ginnm/ProteinPretraining/README.md

 Note:
 PRECISION='bf16' is only available on the Ampere architecture GPUS (RTX 3090, Telsa A100, etc.).
-If your GPU is not Ampere architecture, please use PRECISION='fp16' instead.
+If your GPU is not Ampere architecture, please use PRECISION='fp16' or 'bf16-true' instead.

 ```